fakhrimaulanaherza/Library_System_Administration/README.md

    ```

 2. **CRUD Operations:**
-   - **Create:** Add a new [Data Entity] record, for example, a new customer in a customer management system, providing details like name, contact information, and preferences.
+   - **Create:** Add a new book entry or borrow a book by specifying book ID, borrower name, and NIK.
-   - **Read:** Search and retrieve customer information by name, ID, or other relevant criteria.
-   - **Update:** Modify customer details, such as updating their address or contact details.
-   - **Delete:** Remove a customer record from the system (with appropriate authorization, if applicable).
+   - **Read:** View available books and loan history.
+   - **Update:** Extend a loan period if conditions are met.
+   - **Delete:** Remove transaction history (admin access required).

 ## Data Model

-This project utilizes a [Data Structure] (e.g., relational database, JSON documents) to represent [Data Entity] data.
-The following fields are typically stored:
+This project utilizes a dictionary-based data structure to store book and transaction data.
+The following fields are used:

+## Books Data:

+- ID: (Integer) - Unique identifier for each book.
+- Title: (String) - Name of the book.
+- Status: (String) - Availability of the book (available or not available).

+## Transactions Data:

+- Book ID: (Integer) - References the borrowed book.
-- [Field 1]: (Data type) - Description of the field's purpose in the business context.
+- NIK: (String) - Unique identification number of the borrower.
-- [Field 2]: (Data type) - Description of the field's purpose in the business context.
+- Name: (String) - Name of the borrower.
-- ...
-(List all relevant fields)
+- Borrow Date: (Datetime) - The date the book was borrowed.
+- Return Date: (Datetime) - The date the book was returned (if applicable).
+- Notes: (String) - Additional remarks on book condition.
+- Extension Count: (Integer) - Number of times the loan has been extended.

+## Future Enhancements:

+- Integration with a database for persistent data storage.
+- Web-based UI for better user interaction.
+- Notification system for due dates and late returns.

 ## Contributing

 We welcome contributions to this project!
-Please feel free to open a pull request, sent to [your_email] or submit an issue if you encounter any problems or have suggestions for improvements.
+Please feel free to open a pull request, sent to [fakhrimaulanaherza@gmail.com] or submit an issue if you encounter any problems or have suggestions for improvements.